Abhinav3285/demo2/README.md

 # demo2
-This is the demo project in workshop date 30-10-2024
+This is the demo project in workshop,date 30-10-2024